MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/pos-extension/mpos-extension-signing.md

 [!include [banner](../../../includes/banner.md)]

-This topic explains how to how to code sign a Modern POS (MSIX) extension package.
+This topic explains how to code sign a Modern POS (MSIX) extension package.
 This topic applies to the Retail SDK version 10.0.18 and later.

 All MPOS extension .appx files must be signed by a code signing certificate.
 We recommend that you use a certificate from a trusted authority for production.
 For information on signing a Universal Windows Platform (UWP) app, see [Create a certificate for package signing](https://docs.microsoft.com/windows/uwp/packaging/create-certificate-package-signing).